-In 2018-2019, as the business and consumer markets for cryptocurrencies have broadened, taxation of digital assets now poses practical problems.
-IRS Regulatory guidance, at this time, is limited to the basic rule of Notice 2014-21, issued by the IRS, providing that cryptocurrencies are property for federal income tax purposes and consequently resulting in taxable dispositions for gain or loss.
-Taxation of digital assets is beyond the scope of this paper, however, the authors note it is necessary to fully understand the technology and structure underlying a transaction involving the digital assets, to determine the tax classification of an asset, whether a stock or commodity (and whether one eligible for ordinary or long or short-term capital gain or loss), and its tax implications, whether a sale, lease, or service.
-An update from the IRS is below in "Other Developments."
+In 2019-2020, as the business and consumer markets for cryptocurrencies broadened, taxation of digital assets posed practical problems.
+Internal Revenue Service (IRS) Regulatory guidance had been limited to the basic rule of Notice 2014-21, issued by the IRS; providing that cryptocurrencies are property for federal income tax purposes and transfers, unless clearly gifts, result in taxable recognition of gain or loss.
+Guidance from the IRS in Revenue Ruling 2019-24, an IRS FAQ, and subsequent pronouncements clarified that a taxpayer will have gross income, ordinary in character, following a hard fork if the taxpayer receives units of any new cryptocurrency.
+The IRS also confirmed that taxpayers cannot defer taxes on exchanges of cryptocurrency under the guise of a likeexchange.
+The subject of taxation of digital assets beyond these comments is beyond the scope of this paper, the authors noting it is necessary to fully understand the technology and structure underlying a transaction involving digital assets in order to determine the tax classification of an asset, determine whether such asset is treated as stock, commodity, or something else, whether any sale, transfer, or determination of worthlessness is eligible for ordinary or long- or short-term capital gain or loss, and whether there may be other surrounding tax implications (e.g., a sale, lease, or service).
+An update from the IRS is noted below in Other Key 2019-2020 Developments.

-Most recently, on July 8, 2019, the SEC's Trading and Markets Division in conjunction with the Office of the General Counsel of FINRA (Financial Industry Regulatory Authority) published a (long-awaited) joint staff statement on broker-dealer custody of digital assets and specifically noting the statement does not change existing law. (https:// www.sec.gov/news/public-statement/joint-staff-statementbroker-dealer-custody-digital-asset-securities) While noting that they are in the receipt of applications from new market participants to become broker-dealers authorized to trade in digital assets, the statement highlights and discusses many issues relevant to all persons involved or to be involved in digital assets which are, or may be found to be, securities; a thorough reading of this statement is essential.
-The statement spans a host of issues including, amongst others, the custody and non-custody of digital asset securities, the Consumer Protection Rule, financial responsibility rules, complexities of safeguarding assets, regulatory approvals needed for existing broker-dealers engaging in material digital asset securities for the first time, and the lack of coverage under SIPA (Securities and Investor Protection Act of 1970) unless the security meets the definition of a "security" under SIPA (which is different than under the Securities Act of 1933 by, in general, limiting it to securities which are subject to a filed and approved registration statement).
+In 2019, the SEC's Trading and Markets Division in conjunction with the Office of the General Counsel of FINRA (Financial Industry Regulatory Authority) published a (long-awaited) joint staff statement on broker-dealer custody of digital assets and specifically noting the statement does not change existing law.
+While noting that they are in the receipt of applications from new market participants to become broker-dealers authorized to trade in digital assets, the statement highlights and discusses many issues relevant to all persons involved or to be involved in digital assets which are, or may be found to be, securities; a thorough reading of this statement is essential.
+The statement spans a host of issues including the custody and non-custody of digital asset securities, the Consumer Protection Rule, financial responsibility rules, complexities of safeguarding assets, regulatory approvals needed for existing broker-dealers engaging in material digital asset securities for the first time, and the lack of coverage under SIPA (Securities and Investor Protection Act of 1970) unless the security meets the definition of a "security" under SIPA (which is different than under the Securities Act of 1933 by, in general, limiting it to securities which are subject to a filed and approved registration statement).
+The platforms having to date received regulatory approvals for trading of cryptocurrencies as an ATS are Coinbase, OpenFinance, tZERO, SharesPost, Templum Markets, and North Capital (PPEX ATS).

-Limitless Applications for Blockchain
+Limitless Applications for Blockchain?

-Applications for Blockchain technology are developing across an array of industries, both financial and nonfinancial.
-2018- 2019 has seen significant enterprise collaborations making progress developing models and standards, while lowering risks to individual enterprises, including the Hyperledger consortium, Mobility Open Blockchain Initiative (MOBI) and the Enterprise Ethereum Alliance.
-Following are but a few examples:
+Applications for Blockchain technology continue to be developed across arrays of industries, financial, and nonfinancial.
+The years 2018-2020 saw significant enterprise collaborations developing models and standards and lowering risks to individual enterprises; the Hyperledger consortium, Mobility Open Blockchain Initiative (MOBI), and the Enterprise Ethereum Alliance are notable.
+Selected other collaborations and initiatives have included the following: